-Michigan Trail Riders Association helps develop and maintain horseback riding trails in Michigan.
+Michigan Trail Riders Association helps develop and maintain horse trails in Grayling MI and throughout Michigan.
 Results of the Association’s efforts include the Shore-to-Shore Riding and Hiking Trail which winds from Empire on Lake Michigan to Oscoda on Lake Huron.
 A Shore-to-Shore Riding and Hiking Trail spur goes south from Grand Traverse County to Cadillac; a second spur goes north from the Frederic/Grayling area into the Pigeon River State Forest near Indian River and Mullet Lake.

 Shore-to-Shore rides begin in May and run through to the fall color ride in October.
 Riders must pre-register in advance to guarantee a spot.
 Info and registration forms can be found here.
 The Shore-to-Shore rides vary from 9 to 16 days and all riders must be MTRA members.

 4-Mile State Forest Trail Camp